June K. Berg - "Thankful For" on Thanksgiving Day

 Thanksgiving Day, is a national holiday celebrated in the United States on the fourth Thursday in November.
 It has officially been an annual tradition and a US Federal holiday since October 3rd, 1863, when, during the Civil War, President Abraham Lincoln proclaimed it to be a national day of "Thanksgiving and Praise to our beneficent Father who dwelleth in the Heavens".
 The holiday has its roots in the first Thanksgiving Celebrated by the Pilgrims in Plymouth, Massachusetts in 1621 and 1623.
 The 1623 thanksgiving was significant because the order to recognize the event was from civil authority, Governor Bradford.
 Thanksgiving is now a major part of the overall holiday season that includes Christmas.

 Thanksgiving time was a special event for June, second only to Christmas.
 June hosted Thanksgiving Day every year at 6025 Gardena Lane beginning in 1966, the year we built June's favorite home.
 Much time was spent in preparation.
 June always arose early in the morning on Thanksgiving Day to start the turkey cooking.
 This would be a big day in which the entire family would fill the home and share in the Thanksgiving Day festivities and dinner.
+The home resounded with the sounds of joy and happiness.
 In addition to the traditional Thanksgiving Day fare, candied sweet potatoes were a favorite part of the meal.
 June even sent out special Thanksgiving Day cards to the family.
 June's Thanksgiving Day cards were much on the order of her later to be sent Christmas cards.
 June was so busy during most of the day preparing the meal and later attending to everyone's needs that she barely had the time to eat her own meal.

 Beginning in the year 2003, I decided to make an annual record and list the reasons why June and I were thankful at each Thanksgiving time.
 Addendums were added in later years as we watched Alzheimer's cast it's lengthening shadows over our lives.